PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 #### Automatic web links

-The Markdown parser will create automatic links if your link is a web link, i.e. if it starts with `http://` or `htttps://`.
+The Markdown parser will create automatic links if your link is a web link, i.e. if it starts with `http://` or `https://`.
 Example:

 	http://waher.se/

 Simply becomes:

 http://waher.se/

+**Note**: Some of the multi-media interfaces supported, can also manage automatic links.
+If you include a web link that such a multimedia interface recognizes, the corresponding presentation will be used.

 ### Inline HTML